To More Inquiry

 The southern part of India comprises states such as Kerala also known as God’s own country, Tamil Nadu, Karnataka, etc. The southern part of India is famous for its diverse and white print festivals that are celebrated throughout the year.
 These festivals represent a deep meaning to the culture of a particular state and it is also related to the religious beliefs as per the mythology of that area.
-Here is the list of some of the popular festivals that are cheerfully celebrated in the southern parts of India.
+Here is a list of some of the popular festivals that are cheerfully celebrated in the southern parts of India.

 1. Onam

-Onam is one of the most celebrated festivals of Kerala.
+Onam is one of the most celebrated festivals in Kerala.
 This festival is celebrated at the beginning of the first month of the Malayalam calendar, Chingam.
 As per the Gregorian calendar, Onam falls in August or September.
 This festival is the harvest festival of Kerala and is celebrated with great enthusiasm.
 In the year 1961 Onam was declared as the national festival of Kerala.

 This festival continues for four to ten days.
 The first is Atham and the tenth day is Thiruonamare the most prominent day.
 Onam is celebrated to welcome King Mahabali who as per the legend visits his people annually on this festival.
-This festival includes a unique boat race in which the boats are snake-shaped and are oared by people for races like the Aranmula Uthrattadhi Boat race and Nehru Trophy Boat race.
-One can even enjoy the parade- Atthachamyam that includes elephants beautifully marching to drum beats and is accompanied by colorfully dressed people in masks.
+This festival includes a unique boat race in which the boats are snake-shaped and are oared by people for races like the Aranmula Uthrattadhi Boat race and the Nehru Trophy Boat race.
+One can even enjoy the parade- Atthachamyam which includes elephants beautifully marching to drum beats and is accompanied by colorfully dressed people in masks.

-Enjoy having Onam Sadya that is a nine-course meal that includes seasonal vegetables that are served on Plantain leaves.
+Enjoy having Onam Sadya which is a nine-course meal that includes seasonal vegetables that are served on Plantain leaves.
 So just plan a trip to Kerala during the festival Onam and be a part of this joyful festival.

 2. Hampi Festival

-Hampi Utsav is one of the largest festivals of Hampi, Karnataka that is celebrated for good 3 days in the first week of November month.
+Hampi Utsav is one of the largest festivals of Hampi, Karnataka that is celebrated for a good 3 days in the first week of November month.
 Hampi Utsav or Vijay Utsav dates back to the Vijayanagar reign.
-One can enjoy the puppet shows, fireworks that beautifully display the cultural extravaganza of the place.
-This festival also includes numerous state-sponsored programs to promote the heritage site like- rock climbing, rural and water sports.
+One can enjoy the puppet shows, and fireworks that beautifully display the cultural extravaganza of the place.
+This festival also includes numerous state-sponsored programs to promote the heritage site like- rock climbing, and rural and water sports.
 One can even find the pretty handicrafts and puppets created by the local craftsmen.

 One can hear the sounds of drums and pipers with men posted under Gopuras dressed in the military fashion of the golden era.
 The major highlight of this festival is the folk song concert- Janapada Kalavahini and the Jumbo Savaari or the elephant march.
 So make sure to attend this festival to enjoy the culture and festivity of this state.